mostafaAbokhadra/Internship/EcgCourse/4-Bundels-Blocks.md

 4. Normal (not uncommon)

 > [!NOTE]
-> RBBB in STEMI patient has the very poor prognosis
+> RBBB in STEMI patient has a very poor prognosis

 ### Causes of Left Bundle Branch Block